Sephie2/misc/math - overview and books.md

 - **Differential Calculus:** Study of rates of change, derivatives, and slopes of curves.
 - **Integral Calculus:** Analysis of accumulation, antiderivatives, and area under curves.
 - **Multivariable Calculus:** Extension of calculus to functions of multiple variables.
-	- "Calculus" by James Stewart
+	- "Calculus" by James Stewart or
+	- "Thomas' Calculus" or
+	- "Essential Calculus - Skills Practice Workbook"
+	- "Calculus with Multiple Variables - Essential Skills Workbook"

 - **Vector Calculus:** Application of calculus concepts to vector fields and surfaces.
 	- "Vector Calculus" by Jerrold Marsden and Alan Weinstein